ionut-girla/Database_project/README.md

 # Database_project
-Semester project for the database course.
+Semester project for the database course developed in a team of 3.